dnsimple/dnsimple-elixir/README.md

 The value you provide will be appended to the default `User-Agent` the client uses.
 For example, if you use `my-app`, the final header value will be `dnsimple-elixir/1.0 my-app` (note that it will vary depending on the client version).

-## Copyright and License
+## License

-Copyright (c) 2015 DNSimple Corporation.
+Copyright (c) 2015-2020 DNSimple Corporation.
+This is Free Software distributed under the MIT license.

-This work is free.
-You can redistribute it and/or modify it under the terms of the MIT License.
-See the [LICENSE.md](./LICENSE.md) file for more details.